 Our Star Rewarding Certificates are perfect for this!
 Choose a student Star of the Day, Star of the Week, and/or Star of the Month.
 You choose the criteria based on your classroom and your students.
 Perhaps today’s Star of the Day earns a certificate for being an excellent listener or for helping clean up.
 The Star of the Week may be a child who was consistently helpful to other students this week.
 The possibilities are endless!

 Star certificates encourage, motivate, and empower students to do their best every day.
-Watch the preview here to see these products in use!
+Click this image to watch a video previewing these products in use!

 Tip Number Three